Wakefield, Massachusetts: 2025–

+The 2025 Wakefield Town Election is scheduled to be held on Tuesday, April 22, 2025.

 Finance Committee

 The Finance Committee, colloquially abbreviated FinCom, is responsible for matters of finance in the town and for setting a budget for the town and its various departments to follow.
-The fifteen-member committee is composed of, as of August 2022, Chairman James Sullivan, Vice Chairman Douglas S. Butler, Zachary Sletterink, Joseph Bertrand, Tarae Howell, Edward Bean, Brian Cusack, Dennis Hogan, William J. Boodry, Jr., Stefan Chase, David Mastroianni, Gerard Leeman, Donald Ravenelle, Joseph Tringale, and Evan Kenney.
+The fifteen-member committee is composed of, as of April 2025, Chairman James Sullivan, Vice Chairman Stefan Chase, Joseph Bertrand, Tarae Howell, Edward Bean, Brian Cusack, Dennis Hogan, William J. Boodry, Jr., Christian Jensen, Lorri Wheeler, Donald Ravenelle, Evan Kenney, Aimee Forsythe, Daniel W. Sherman, and Ellie Zuccaro.

 Board of Appeals

-The Wakefield Board of Appeals, alternately known as the Zoning Board of Appeals (ZBA), holds hearings on the second and fourth Wednesday of every month and as of January 2023 consisted of five members, James H. McBain, Joseph Pride, Chairperson David Hatfield, Charles Tarbell, and Thomas Lucey, with Michael Feeley and Gregory McIntosh as alternates.
+The Wakefield Board of Appeals, alternately known as the Zoning Board of Appeals (ZBA), holds hearings on the second and fourth Wednesday of every month and as of April 2025 consisted of five members: Michael Feeley, Joseph Pride, David Hatfield, Charles Tarbell, and Chairman Thomas Lucey, with Kirstin Brown, Gregory Demerjian, and Kasumi Humphries as associate members.

-Fence Viewers
+Fence viewers

 Although a somewhat antiquated position, the town of Wakefield, in accordance with other towns in the state of Massachusetts, appoints townspeople to positions of fence viewers.
 Fence viewers serve advisory positions to property owners before a fence is built on or dividing properties.
-As of January 2023, Dennis M. Cloherty, John Sofia, and Holly Lenhardt serve as fence viewers in Wakefield.
+As of April 2025, John Sofia and Paul Torraca serve as fence viewers in Wakefield.